jro31/jethro-codes/_articles/projects/blocks-falling.md

 Turns out some that some people do care.
 And they have lawyers.
 So I had to do a complete rebrand.

-So based on this [completely unrelated video game trailer](https://youtu.be/Mr8fVT_Ds4Q) (which just so happens to be the greatest trailer in video game history), I rebranded to 'Blocks Falling.'
+So based on this [completely unrelated video game trailer](https://youtu.be/Mr8fVT_Ds4Q) (which just so happens to be the greatest trailer in video game history), I rebranded and '[Blocks Falling](https://blocksfalling.com/)' was born.

 ## Background